mstocco/mariostoc.co/content/traininglog/20220116-ironman2022-32weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
+Rollers ~ 20 minutes nice and easy to start the day.

+Run 60 minutes w/ your buddies.
+Generally an easy effort.

 ### NOTES
 Total Time: **50 Minutes** &nbsp; Run: **9.0 km**